Identity-Preserving Text-to-Video Generation Guided by Simple yet Effective Spatial-Temporal Decoupled Representations: Related Work

 \section{Related Work}

-\textbf{Identity-Preserving Text-to-Video Generation.} For the IPT2V task, early approaches primarily relied on single-case fine-tuning~\cite{chefer2024still,wu2024motionbooth,wei2024dreamvideo,zhong2025concat}, which proves excessively time-consuming.
+\textbf{Identity-Preserving Text-to-Video Generation.} For IPT2V, early approaches primarily relied on single-case fine-tuning~\cite{chefer2024still,wu2024motionbooth,wei2024dreamvideo,zhong2025concat}, which proves excessively time-consuming.
 Consequently, tuning-free research has emerged as the dominant direction.
 Among these, MovieGen~\cite{ehtesham2025movie} and ID-Animator~\cite{he2024idanimator} pioneered IPT2V generation.
 MovieGen is closed-source, and ID-Animator uses image-model methods that compromise identity consistency in dynamic frames.
-ConsisID~\cite{yuan2025consisid} decomposes facial features into frequency signals for DiT layers, but its 2D representations cause pose inconsistencies.
-FantasyID~\cite{zhang2025fantasyid} addresses this with 3D facial priors and multi-view fusion.
+ConsisID~\cite{yuan2025consisid} uses facial frequency signals but suffers pose inconsistencies from 2D representations, while FantasyID~\cite{zhang2025fantasyid} addresses this with 3D facial priors.
 Recently, VACE~\cite{jiang2025vace}, SkyReels-A2~\cite{fei2025skyreels} augment Wan2.1~\cite{wan2025wan} with reference image branches to enable person-specific generation.
 However, end-to-end joint optimization inherently leads to a spatial-temporal trade-off, undermining layout coherence and facial detail fidelity during dynamic motion synthesis.
 To resolve this conflict, we propose a stage-wise decoupled paradigm: T2I for static spatial key-element layout modeling, and I2V for dynamic temporal motion.